pgRouting/workshop/_sources/chapters/ol3_client.txt

   });

 When the map is clicked, this function is executed.
-The geographical position of the cursor is stored into the overlays; this has the side effect of displaying them.
+The geographical position of the cursor is stored into the feature objects and shows them on the map

 Once we have the start and destination points (after two clicks); the two pairs of coordinates are transformed from the map projection